OceanDynamicsUConn/GroupManual/README.md

     software, develop code for new analyses.
 Take the initiative.

 6. **Communicate with the group**:
-    You must attend group meetings and one-on-one meeting with Cesar.
+    You must attend group meetings and one-on-one meetings with Cesar.
 You are also expected to communicate with your fellow group members more broadly (see communication section below).